 Planting Connections, Planting Hope

-Planting Connections, Planting Hope (PCPH) aims to create gardening experiences for and with members of the African Heritage and other historically excluded communities.
+Planting Connections, Planting Hope (PCPH) aims to create art and gardening experiences for and with members of the African Heritage and other historically excluded communities.
 The Program aims to build connections with the land, enhance health, deepen cultural identity, and empower agency.
 It proclaims their birthright of connection with healthy land and food.
 It opens them to gardens within a cultural and historical context and infuses experiences with related story and arts.
 It provides healing experiences with food and plants and interaction with artists and caring adults.
 Regina M. Laroche is the Founder and Director of the PCPH Program.

 How does this relate to justice?